nofaviv/Axonal_Quantification/README.md

 # Axonal_Quantification
 Axonal quantification of the microtubules disassembly

-Requires some dependencies:
+Requires some dependencies: Intel IPP, GnuWin32, LibTiff
-Intel IPP
-GnuWin32
-LibTiff